 When you're used to Christmas in New Zealand, acclimatising to spending Christmas in the middle of winter is tough.
-However, having the Christmas markets down the road makes it a little more bearable.
+However, having the German Christmas markets down the road makes it a little more bearable.
 Originally a German thing, they have now spread across Europe and many people come from other continents just to experience this magical Christmas tradition.
 As a result of their popularity the Christmas markets are almost always crowded and can be very overwhelming if you’re visiting just one and want to try everything.
 So I’ve made a list!

 What German experience would be complete without a sausage or two?
 Every German Christmas market will offer a wide selection of sausages usually including a local speciality.
 They are almost always served in a crusty bread roll (Brötchen).
 Look around for the mustard pump, if you’re lucky it will be an udder-like squeezy bottle hanging from the roof!

 I’m not really a hot drinks person at the best of times so hot alcohol really isn’t my thing.
 But this year I made it my mission to find a Christmas market beverage that I enjoyed.
 There are plenty of Glühwein (mulled wine) options including red, white and rose and even options for shots to be added.
 Here in Frankfurt the local drink is apple wine which they serve hot at the markets.
 My pick though is a hot chocolate with a shot of brandy and cream.
 Mmmmmmm!

 You’ll be able to locate the nut stalls by their sweet smells wafting through the market.
 There are huge varieties covered in various flavoured coatings.
-Roasted chesnuts are a real winter thing here and there are often big ovens roasting the nuts while you wait.
+Roasted chestnuts are a real winter thing here and there are often big ovens roasting the nuts while you wait.